Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Pure diffusion: single-environment case

+Under the action of diffusion a current of probability ${\bf J}^{dif}[\boldsymbol\rho,t]$ is produced, proportional to the gradient of ${\cal P}[\boldsymbol\rho, t]$ over the density space, and to the diffusion tensor.
+This current is an infinite-dimensional vector whose component $x$ is given by

-We now turn to the effective force acting on the activity density.
-As the latter is distributed according to the equilibrium ${\cal P}[\boldsymbol\rho]\propto \exp(-N\beta {\cal F}[\boldsymbol\rho])$ at long times, we expect the effective force to be proportional to the opposite of the gradient of the free-energy function ${\cal F}$.
-Let $C$ be the proportionality matrix factor, so far unknown.
-The corresponding Fokker-Planck equation for ${\cal P}[\boldsymbol\rho, t]$ reads
+We now turn to the force acting on the activity density, which we denote by ${\bf A}$.
+The force includes thermodynamic contributions, proportional to minus the gradient of the free-energy function $N\,{\cal F}$, and external input contributions (to be made more precise in Section \ref{sec:retrieval}).
+Under the action of this effective force a velocity ${\bf v}$ in the activity density space is produced, whose component $x$ at 'point' $\boldsymbol\rho$ is